xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 When Niklaus Wirth designed Pascal, the desire was  to  limit the number of levels of precedence (fewer parse routines, after all).
-So the OR  and  exclusive  OR  operators are treated just like an Addop  and  processed   at   the  level  of  a  math  expression.
+So the OR  and  exclusive  OR  operators are treated just like an `Addop`  and  processed   at   the  level  of  a  math  expression.
-Similarly, the AND is  treated  like  a  Mulop and processed with Term.
+Similarly, the AND is  treated  like  a  `Mulop` and processed with `Term`.
 The precedence levels are

 | Level | Syntax Element | Operator          |
 | ----- | -------------- | ----------------- |